-Quick answer: The Lot of Victory (Greek Nike) is one of the seven Hermetic Lots of Hellenistic astrology, a calculated ecliptic point keyed to Jupiter.
-By day it is Ascendant plus Jupiter minus the Lot of Spirit; by night the arc reverses.
+Quick answer: The Lot of Victory (Greek Nike) is one of the seven Hermetic Lots of Hellenistic astrology.
+It is a calculated point on the ecliptic, keyed to Jupiter.
+By day you find it by taking the Ascendant, adding Jupiter, and subtracting the Lot of Spirit.
+By night the arc reverses.
 It describes where you place faith, hope, and striving, not a guaranteed win.

-The Lot of Victory sits within a compact, elegant system of seven calculated points that Hellenistic astrologers used to sharpen a chart's story.
-Understanding it means understanding the whole family and, above all, the arithmetic of sect.
+The Lot of Victory belongs to a compact, elegant system of seven calculated points that Hellenistic astrologers used to sharpen a chart's story.
+To understand it, you have to understand the whole family, and above all the arithmetic of sect.

 What Is the Lot of Victory?
 One of the Seven Hermetic Lots

-A lot (Greek kleros) is not a planet or a star but a calculated point on the ecliptic, an arc measured in zodiacal degrees, reduced modulo 360, that resolves to a single degree and sign.
-The Lot of Victory, in Greek Nike, is one of the seven Hermetic Lots, sometimes called the Panaretos or "all-virtuous" lots.
-Each of the seven answers to a planet, and Victory answers to Jupiter, its significator.
-The set is attested in Vettius Valens (2nd century CE) and laid out clearly by Paulus Alexandrinus in 378 CE.
-In the later medieval and Latin tradition these came to be called "Arabic Parts" (modern umbrella label), and the original seven were multiplied into dozens or hundreds, but the classical core is small and disciplined.
+A lot (Greek kleros) is not a planet or a star.
+It is a calculated point on the ecliptic: an arc measured in zodiacal degrees, reduced back within 360, that resolves to a single degree and sign.
+The Lot of Victory, called Nike in Greek, is one of the seven Hermetic Lots, sometimes known as the Panaretos or "all-virtuous" lots.
+Each of the seven answers to a planet, and Victory answers to Jupiter, its significator (the planet that governs its meaning).
+The set appears in Vettius Valens (2nd century CE) and is laid out clearly by Paulus Alexandrinus in 378 CE.
+Later, in the medieval and Latin tradition, these points came to be called "Arabic Parts," the modern umbrella label.
+That tradition multiplied the original seven into dozens or even hundreds, but the classical core stays small and disciplined.

 How to Calculate the Lot of Victory: Day and Night Formulas

 Victory is built from Jupiter and the Lot of Spirit, not from the Lot of Fortune.
 In a day chart the formula is Ascendant + Jupiter - Lot of Spirit.
 In a night chart the arc reverses by sect: Ascendant + Lot of Spirit - Jupiter.
-Sect is simply whether the Sun is above the horizon (day) or below it (night); reversing it moves the lot to a different degree and usually a different sign, which is exactly where automatic software most often errs.
+Sect simply means whether the Sun is above the horizon (a day chart) or below it (a night chart).
+Reversing the formula moves the lot to a different degree, and usually a different sign.
+This is exactly where automatic software most often goes wrong.

-A worked example: in a day chart with the Ascendant at 15° Gemini, Jupiter at 20° Leo, and the Lot of Spirit at 10° Aries, convert to longitude (75° + 140° - 10° = 205°) and the Lot of Victory falls at 25° Libra.
-Run the same birth data as a night chart and the reversed arc yields 5° Aquarius, a mirror point across the Ascendant.
-Because Victory is derived from Spirit, any error in Spirit passes straight into Victory, so calculate Spirit carefully first.
+Here is a worked example.
+Take a day chart with the Ascendant at 15° Gemini, Jupiter at 20° Leo, and the Lot of Spirit at 10° Aries.
+Convert each to longitude and run the numbers: 75° + 140° - 10° = 205°.
+That places the Lot of Victory at 25° Libra.
+Run the same birth data as a night chart, and the reversed arc gives 5° Aquarius, a mirror point across the Ascendant.
+Because Victory is derived from Spirit, any error in Spirit passes straight into Victory.
+So calculate Spirit carefully first.

 Jupiter, Faith, and Hope: What the Lot Signifies in the Classical Sources

-Paulus Alexandrinus describes the Lot of Victory (in Dorian Gieseler Greenbaum's translation) as "a contributing cause of trust, good expectation, contest, and every association; but sometimes it contributes to penalties and rewards."
+Paulus Alexandrinus describes the Lot of Victory, in Dorian Gieseler Greenbaum's translation, as "a contributing cause of trust, good expectation, contest, and every association; but sometimes it contributes to penalties and rewards."
 Read through Jupiter, its meaning comes into focus: pistis (trust, faith), elpis (hope and good expectation), contest and success, and alliance and favor.
-The lot marks the objects of a person's devotion and aspiration, what you strive toward and where you invest your confidence.
-Notice the honest range in Paulus, "sometimes penalties, sometimes rewards."
-Even the tradition treats this as theme and capacity, not a promised trophy.
+The lot marks the objects of a person's devotion and aspiration.
+It shows what you strive toward and where you invest your confidence.
+Notice the honest range in Paulus: "sometimes penalties, sometimes rewards."
+Even the tradition treats this as a theme and a capacity, not a promised trophy.

 Reading the Lot in a Chart: Sign, Ruler, and Aspects

 Interpret Victory as you would any lot within the whole-sign framework.
-Weigh the sign it occupies, the condition and placement of that sign's domicile ruler, and any planets that occupy or aspect the lot's sign by the classical Ptolemaic aspects (conjunction, sextile, square, trine, opposition).
+Weigh the sign it occupies, the condition and placement of that sign's domicile ruler, and any planets that sit in or aspect the lot's sign by the classical Ptolemaic aspects (conjunction, sextile, square, trine, opposition).
 Because Jupiter is the significator, its own condition matters too, so its sect, its dignities, and its aspects all color the reading.
-A Jupiter well placed by planetary dignities strengthens the promise of the lot; a Jupiter under pressure tempers it.
-Victory belongs to the Spirit-derived branch alongside the Lot of Eros, the two benefic lots, as opposed to the three Fortune-derived lots of Necessity, Courage, and Nemesis.
+A Jupiter well placed by planetary dignities strengthens the promise of the lot.
+A Jupiter under pressure tempers it.
+Victory belongs to the Spirit-derived branch alongside the Lot of Eros.
+These are the two benefic lots, set apart from the three Fortune-derived lots of Necessity, Courage, and Nemesis.

 Aspiration, Not a Guaranteed Win: Interpreting the Lot Responsibly

 It is tempting to read a "Lot of Victory" as a forecast of winning.
 Classically it is nothing of the sort.
-Astrology here is a symbolic language of tendency and theme; the lot describes structure, not outcome.
-It shows the area of life where you seek victory and place your trust, the quality of your striving and the company you keep in pursuit of it, and it was always read alongside the whole chart rather than in isolation.
+Astrology here is a symbolic language of tendency and theme, and the lot describes structure, not outcome.
+It shows the area of life where you seek victory and place your trust, the quality of your striving, and the company you keep in pursuit of it.
+It was always read alongside the whole chart, never in isolation.
 Treat it as a lens on motivation and values, not a bet on a result.

 Frequently Asked Questions